Vets-Who-Code/windows-dev-guide/README.md

 python3 --version
 ```

 A Python version number should be returned.
-If not, install it by using:
+If not, install it with:

 ```sh
 sudo apt install python3